Last updated:

 Idaho

-There are currently 25 fires burning around 250,000 total acres in Idaho, with many erupting after a storm system passed across the state on Aug.
-5. Several fires remain at low levels of containment after a week.
-A firefighter is in critical condition after a tree fell on him while fighting the Coffee Can Saddle Fire.
+As of Sept.
+26, there are currently 75 active fires burning around 318,000 total acres in Idaho, with many erupting after a storm system passed across the state on Aug.
+5. A firefighter was left in critical condition, having suffered “life-altering injuries,” after a tree fell on him while fighting the Coffee Can Saddle Fire.

 • The Snag Fire is burning just east of Cascade, causing a hard closure of the Warm Lake Highway.
-As of Aug.
-13, it had burned more than 17,000 acres and is at zero containment.
+As of Sept.
+26, it had burned more than 33,000 acres and is at 90% containment.

 New Mexico